Bus & Marshrutka

 Yellow city buses and marshrutky provide an above-ground complement to the metro.
 Electronic boards at most bus stops list the destinations of approaching buses in English as well as Georgian.
 Buses only stop at predetermined stops, but you can get on and off marshrutky anywhere along their route.
 To get the driver to stop, shout ‘Gaacheret!’ (‘Stop!’).

 Bus routes and schedules are listed and mapped, partly in English, at http://ttc.com.ge.

-The efficient Tbilisi metro operates from 6am to midnight, and the two lines reach most important parts of the city, meeting at Sadguris Moedani station.
+The efficient Tbilisi metro operates from 6am to midnight, and the two lines reach the most important parts of the city, meeting at Sadguris Moedani (Station Square).
 Signage and announcements are in English as well as Georgian.

 You can put credit on the card with cash at metro-station ticket offices or in ubiquitous orange Express Pay machines, which have easy-to-follow instructions in English.

-Taxis are almost always unmetered.
+Official taxis are almost always unmetered.
 Agree on the fare before getting in, or just hand over the standard fare with confidence on arrival.
 The standard cost for a shortish ride (up to about 2km) is 3 GEL, medium rides (up to about 4km) cost 5 GEL and longer rides up to 10 GEL.
 The latter should definitely be agreed in advance.

 Ride hailing apps popular in Tbilisi include Bolt and Yandex.
 Unhelpfully, taxis rarely turn off their lights when they're busy, so you'll just have to have your arm out at all passing vehicles until one stops.